cern-eos/eos/doc/releases/citrine-release.rst

 * [EOS-3802] - eos acl not setting acl's
 * [EOS-3803] - FUSEX client says "Directory not empty" on removal (bad caching?)
 * [EOS-3805] - EOS client links against system XRootD instead of eos-xrootd
+* [EOS-3806] - eoscp won't copy the file if the 'extra' stripes are missing

 Task
 ----